tk3369/LoggingFacilities.jl/README.md

 ### JSONTransformerLogger

-The JSONTransformerLogger is a little special in that it is expected to be used with the `MessageOnlyLogger` sink.
+The JSONTransformerLogger is a little special in that it is expected to be used with the `MessageOnlyLogger` sink (so that we can e.g. skip adding the log level as a prefix).

 The `level` and `message` data are automatically included within the JSON string, for which their labels are customizable.
+See doc string for details.

 ```julia
 julia> with_logger(JSONTransformerLogger(MessageOnlyLogger(); indent = 2)) do